Skip to main content

 Any AI runner

-Works with Claude Code (SDK or CLI), Gemini CLI, Aider, OpenClaw, or any custom binary that reads stdin and writes stdout.
+Works with Claude Code (SDK or CLI), Gemini CLI, Aider, OpenCode, OpenClaw, or any custom binary that reads stdin and writes stdout.
 Switch runners at any time with a single flag.

 Telegram interface